 This interview isn’t simply a meet and greet.
 And it’s not simply an introduction to your piano teaching studio.
 It’s the start of a relationship… and you want to start right.
 Clearly show your professionalism, your ingenuity and your care and concern for your students.
 First impressions matter; they set the tone for the rest of your dealings with this family.

 Mistake 2: Oops!
 I Peppered Them With Questions…

 People are never “themselves” in an interview situation.
 You will always be met with their careful and guarded side.
 Do all you can to put both parent and child at ease.
 Avoid the tendency to treat this like a job interview and instead turn it into a mini-lesson.
 Put together the most fun introduction to what piano lessons with you will look like and allow Mom or Dad to see you in action and the child to realize just how awesome piano lessons are going to be.
 Putting people on the spot and creating awkward and stilted responses is not the best use of your time and you won’t often get candid and genuine answers anyway.

 You have a captive audience with the potential to create a ton of free advertising for you.
-This is a news-worthy event in their lives (their child is starting piano lessons… everyone will know!) and so this interview is the perfect opportunity to share 3 of the things you feel set your studio apart.
-Do not fall into the trap of trash talking your competition, but instead present the 3 most fabulous aspects of your studio that you know cannot be found anywhere else.
+This is a news-worthy event in their lives (their child is starting piano lessons… everyone will know!) and so this interview is the perfect opportunity to share three of the things you feel set your studio apart.
+Don’t fall into the trap of trash talking your competition, but instead present the three most fabulous aspects of your studio that you know cannot be found anywhere else.

 Mistake 4: Oops!
 I Thought It Was Over…